The Deep Dive, Getting to the Bottom of Daylight Saving Time

 (& while we are at it, appalling time zones also)

 Just move the cursor over the interactive maps to see the percentage of sunrises after 7:00 AM.
+Permanent Standard Time and a short DST are usually about the same.
+The current DST is long.

 Five DST Options: Impact on Health and School Children's Safety